melerek/PostMini/README.md

 - Check your internet connection
 - Some APIs may require specific headers or authentication
 - Try with a simple API first (e.g., https://jsonplaceholder.typicode.com)
+- **NEW:** For local development with self-signed certificates, disable SSL verification in the Authorization tab
+- **NEW:** Adjust timeout settings if requests are timing out (Authorization tab → Request Settings)

 ## Contributing